comunica/website/pages/docs/1_query/advanced/context.md

 | `httpProxyHandler` | A proxy for all HTTP requests |
 | `httpIncludeCredentials` | (_browser-only_) If current credentials should be included for HTTP requests |

+When developing Comunica modules, all context entry keys can be found in [`@comunica/context-entries`](https://comunica.github.io/comunica/modules/context_entries.html).

 ## 3. Defining sources

 Using the `sources` context entry, data sources can be defined that Comunica should query over.